pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 ### <a name="dm">Data models</a>

-All tasks stored in TaskTracker will be automatically categorized into three different types: `floating task`, `deadline task`, and `event`, depending on the types and number of parameters entered when created.
+All tasks stored in TaskTracker will be automatically categorized into three different types: `floating task`, `deadline task`, and `event`, depending on the types and number of parameters entered when they are created.

 |A/An... | has...|
 |----| :-------------------------------------|